-Before we go any further let's talk about the theory of the long tail.
+Before we go any further let's talk about the long tail.

-Chris Anderson is a journalist who has worked for the Economist and WIRED magazine.
-In 2001 he wrote an article titled ‘The Long Tail’ in which he argued that our economy is shifting from a mass market focused on ‘one-size-fits-all’ products to a market dominated by millions of niches.
+In 2001, journalist Chris Anderson wrote an article titled ‘The Long Tail'.
+He argued that our economy is shifting from a mass market focused on ‘one-size-fits-all’ products to a market dominated by millions of niches.

 Traditional retail economics, where bricks-and-mortar stores had limited shelf space, meant that retailers could only stock big-selling items.

 But with the emergence of Amazon and other online retailers, shelf-space was a thing of the past.

 It was a game changer.
 Infinite storage meant infinite supply.